Pierre Cabaré

-Pierre Cabaré is a French dental technician and politician of La République En Marche!
-(LREM) who has been serving as a member of the French National Assembly since 18 June 2017, representing Haute-Garonne's 1st constituency.
+Pierre Cabaré ([pjɛʁ kabaʁe]; born 12 December 1957) is a French dental technician and politician of La République En Marche!
+(LREM) who was elected as a member of the French National Assembly in the 2017 French legislative election, representing Haute-Garonne's 1st constituency.

-In parliament, Cabaré serves on the Committee on Foreign Affairs.
+In parliament, Cabaré served on the Committee on Foreign Affairs.
 In addition to his committee assignments, he is part of the French-Kazakh Parliamentary Friendship Group, the French-Mongolian Parliamentary Friendship Group and the French-Slovenian Parliamentary Friendship Group.
 In 2020, Cabaré joined En commun (EC), a group within LREM led by Barbara Pompili.

+He stood down at the 2022 French legislative election, and was succeeded by Hadrien Clouet from La France Insoumise.